 Standing together with and working to strengthen indigenous organizations and civil society in Brazil will be increasingly important in the coming months and years.
 If there’s any hope that survives the recent elections, it lies with these people, their organizations and their communities.
 A few examples:

-–Brazilian NGOs, scientists, and think-tanks have played a respected and critical role on the international level in terms of efforts to curb deforestation and climate chaos.
-They’ve vowed to make sure that Brazil’s progress on the environment and human rights doesn’t go backward.
+- Brazilian NGOs, scientists, and think-tanks have played a respected and critical role on the international level in terms of efforts to curb deforestation and climate chaos.
+They’ve vowed to make sure that Brazil’s progress on the environment and human rights does not regress.

 Today, we all need to work together to ensure that we protect the remaining rainforest–even as elected officials are showing little regard for the environment and our future.
 According to the latest UN report on climate change, we have twelve years left to avoid the worst repercussions of climate change.
 All of this means we have our work cut for us.
 We now know that protecting the rainforest is one-third of the solution to fighting climate change.
 We also know that when we give indigenous communities the support they need, they protect the forest better than any other conservation strategy.
-But as threats increase, the scale of this work needs to increase.
-Today your support is more critical than ever.
-Please support indigenous communities as they fight for their rights and to protect all of us against climate chaos.
+But as threats increase, the scale of this work must also increase.